Wiejeben/Future-Automotive-Mobility/README.md

-# Future-Automotive-Mobility
+# Smarterdam
-Repository for Smarterdam project - University of Applied Sciences Rotterdam
+Repository for Smarterdam - Minor Future Automotive Mobility - University of Applied Sciences Rotterdam.

 # Installation
-`pip install -r requirements.txt`
+To install dependencies, run `pip install -r requirements.txt`.
+Make sure your environmental variables are up-to-date by comparing it to the `.env.example`.

 # Pre-commit
-`pip freeze > requirements.txt`
+To commit newly added dependencies, run `pip freeze > requirements.txt`.